henniggroup/electronic-structure-visualization/README.md

 ![screenshot of visualization tool](https://github.com/henniggroup/electronic-structure-visualization/blob/master/screenshot2.png)

+NEW as of 11/11/2019:
+* Implemented sub-orbital projections for the density of states plot!
+Sub-orbital projections for the band structure plot coming soon...

 NEW as of 08/27/2019:
 * Changed the method for selecting elements and orbitals for projection -- responsive dropdown lists enable users to select specific element + orbital combinations easily
 * compatible with Dash v1.0